-The Company offers certain multiple-element arrangements (bundled product offers) arrangements.
-For multipleelement arrangements, revenue recognition for each of the units of accounting (elements) identified must be determined separately.
+The Group offers certain multiple-element arrangements (bundled product offers) arrangements.
+For multiple-element arrangements, revenue recognition for each of the units of accounting (elements) identified must be determined separately.
 Total arrangement consideration relating to the bundled contract is allocated among the different elements based on their relative fair values (i.e., a ratio of the fair value of each element to the aggregated fair value of the bundled deliverables is generated).
 The relative fair value of an individual element is limited by the proportion of the total arrangement consideration to be provided by the customer, the payment of which does not depend on the delivery of additional elements.
-If the fair value of the delivered elements cannot be determined reliably but the fair value of the undelivered elements can be determined reliably, the total arrangement consideration provided by the customer is allocated by determining the fair value of the delivered elements as the difference between the total arrangement consideration and the fair value of the undelivered elements.
+If the fair value of the delivered elements cannot be determined reliably but the fair value of the undelivered elements consideration provided by the customer is allocated by determining the fair value of the delivered elements as the difference between the total arrangement consideration and the fair value of the undelivered elements.